AcaciaLinux/branch/webdocs.md

 Get-data: ?pkgname=bla
 Response: list of versions in plain text

-### jsonpackagebuildlist
+### packagebuildlist
-Response: json packagebuildlist as payload
+Response: packagebuildlist as payload

 ### joblist
-Response: json joblist as payload
+Response: joblist as payload

+### packagebuild
+Response: branch packagebuild as payload

+### clientlist
+Response: list of connected clients as payload